thatonehen/thatonehen/README.md

 - 👋 Hi, I’m @thatonehen
 - 👀 I’m interested in coding & developing
-- 🌱 I’m currently learning algebra & c++ coding
+- 🌱 I’m currently learning how to use omarchy
-- 💞️ I’m looking to collaborate on making applications, but if you're willing to collaborate with me, I make c# and c++ applications.
+- 💞️ I’m not really looking to collaborate.
 - 📫 How to reach me thatonehen@protonmail.com

 <!---